eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 The COBOL Language Support extension only supports IBM Enterprise COBOL.
 Other versions of COBOL are not supported.

+Double-byte character sets and the DBCS compiler option are not supported.

+## Configure Server Runtime

+If you have Java on your workstation, COBOL Language Support uses the Java binaries in the PATH variable to run.
+To use a different installation of Java, open the COBOL Language Support extension settings and specify the path in the **Java Home** setting.

+If you do not have Java on your workstation, COBOL Language Support uses the native binary (engine.exe) to execute.
+If your environment does not allow engine.exe to execute, contact your system administrator to add an exception for engine.exe.

 ## Integration with Zowe Explorer and Explorer for Endevor

 Integrating COBOL Language Support with the Zowe Explorer and Explorer for Endevor extensions let you: